 A special education teacher who delivers direct instruction to students with disabilities in core academic subject areas must meet the appropriate state special education certification requirements for the grade level that he or she is teaching.
-152

-For teacher requirements specific to the homebound instructional setting, see 4.7.2.1 Homebound Notes.
+For teacher requirements specific to the homebound instructional setting, see $\underline{4.7.2.1 \text{ Homebound}}$ Notes.

-152 For the certification required for particular assignments, see 19 TAC Chapter 231.
+&lt;sup>153 For the certification required for particular assignments, see 19 TAC Chapter 231.